Dismiss Modal

 Close Proximity to Regional Attractions

-Montgomery's central location provides easy access to major cities and resort while still providing the comfort and peace of a small town atmosphere.
+Montgomery's central location provides easy access to major cities and resorts while still providing the comfort and peace of a small-town atmosphere.
 Lakes Jordan and Martin are within commuter driving distance and the most beautiful beaches in the world are only a few hours away.
 The city is located 164 miles southwest of Atlanta, 155 miles north of Mobile and the Gulf of Mexico and 310 miles northeast of New Orleans.

 Celebrating 50 Years of Healing